maxdl/PointDensitySyn.IJ/README.rst

 postsynaptic densities in dendritic spines).
 It is of course also possible to use the tool for other types of two-dimensional spatial point patterns.

-PointDensitySyn.IJ is used in conjunction with its companion ImageJ plugin, PointDensitySyn.py.
+PointDensitySyn.IJ is used in conjunction with its companion Python component, PointDensitySyn.py.

 Please see the `website <http://www.hu.liu.se/forskning/larsson-max/software>`_